DOWN WALKING FOR HEALING AND DEVELOPMENT

 Some people like to bring a whistle in case of trouble, or a weapon such as pepper spray or even a concealed pistol or revolver.

 Always stay alert.
 The idea is not to space out too much, and this should not occur with the down meditation exercise if you do it properly.
 You will be focused inside the body, which may cause you to space out a little.
 Be mindful of auto and bicycle traffic if you are on a roadway, stray animals, uneven sidewalks or uneven pavement, and any other hazards that may exist.

 Clothing.
 Women and girls, but also men, need to be covered up, even if it is warm outside.
+No shorts and no sleeveless tops.
 Otherwise, you may attract distractions and danger.
 Clothing should be loose-fitting so you can stretch and move easily.
 Wear a hat if the sun is hot, and wear gloves, scarves and warm clothes if it is cold outside.